aviaryan/lightAHK/README.md

 This Syntax highlighting javascript lacks autohotkey keywords and simply **relies on regex** to highlight code.
 Any valid AHK code will thus highlight correctly.
 See [demo](https://rawgit.com/aviaryan/lightAHK/master/test.html)

-**Note** - Highlighting may encounter issues due to its total reliance on regex.
+**Note** - Highlighting may encounter issues due to its **total** reliance on **regex**.

 Prism also has full AutoHotkey syntax highlighting.
 Get it at their [download page](http://prismjs.com/download.html).
 This highlighting script for AutoHotkey weighs upto **14 times less** than that distributed with Prism.
+It is recommended to use this highlighting script only when you're sure the code is correct.
+Small chunks of code usually don't have *typos* or *hidden issues* and thus perfect for usage with this script.

 The whole highlight package = 650 + 4111 + 1525 = **6.2kb**